Kamahl19/node-api-starter/README.md

 There are multiple ways how to run ESLint.

 - CLI: `yarn lint`
+- it runs automatically on `pre-commit` hook
 - in IDE if supported (Visual Studio Code supports reports)

+## Updating dependencies

+Project comes with the default [Renovate](https://renovatebot.com) config `renovate.json`.
+It takes care of automated dependency updates and it's free of charge for open-source projects.
+More about how to [configure here](https://renovatebot.com/docs).